hankh95/nusy-product-team/docs-arch-redux-3/noesis_clipper_go_package/docs/ARCHITECTURE/VOYAGE_MODEL_SPECIFICATION.md

 ## 3. Usage

-- Each new clinical or product domain expedition creates a Voyage YAML.
+- Each new clinical or product domain expedition defines a voyage YAML using this schema.
 - The voyage definition feeds Santiago-core’s orchestration layer, motivation engine, and evaluation harness.
 - Retrospectives and metrics update the global backlog and influence future voyages.